 To purchase additional coverage for personal/leisure travel, follow the instructions in this PDF.

 To locate a GeoBlue-approved physician or medical facility in your location abroad, visit the GeoBlue website.
 For further information on how to use this function of the website, instructions are available here.

-Health care providers listed as “Network Provider” have a direct-pay agreement with HTH, so you will have no out-of-pocket expenses.
+Health care providers listed as “Network Provider” have a direct-pay agreement with GeoBlue, so you will have no out-of-pocket expenses.

-Once you receive your HTH-GeoBlue insurance card, visit the GeoBlue student site to set up an account.
+Once you receive your GeoBlue insurance card, visit the GeoBlue student site to set up an account.
 This website provides you with the following resources:

 - doctor, pharmacy, and hospital locators